Generalized Serre--Tate Ordinary Theory

 {\bf Abstract}.
 We study a generalization of Serre--Tate theory of ordinary abelian varieties and their deformation spaces.
 This generalization deals with abelian varieties equipped with additional structures.
 The additional structures can be not only an action of a semisimple algebra and a polarization, but more generally the data given by some ``crystalline Hodge cycles'' (a $p$-adic version of a Hodge cycle in the sense of motives).
-Compared to Serre--Tate ordinary theory, new phenomena appear in this generalized context.
+Compared to Serre--Tate ordinary theory, new phenomena appear in the generalized context.

-We give an application of this theory to the existence of ``good'' integral models of those Shimura varieties whose adjoints are products of simple, adjoint Shimura varieties of $D_l^{\bf H}$ type with $l\ge 4$.
+We give an application of the generalized theory to the existence of ``good'' integral models of those Shimura varieties whose adjoints are products of simple, adjoint Shimura varieties of $D_l^{\bf H}$ type with $l\ge 4$.

 {\bf Key words}: $p$-divisible groups and objects, $F$-crystals, Newton polygons, ordinariness, canonical lifts, reductive group schemes, formal Lie groups, abelian varieties, Shimura varieties, integral models, Hodge cycles, complex multiplication, and deformation spaces.